 The NIH-ACMG Genomic Medicine Program Management Fellowship was established in 2017 as a partnership among ACMG and four components of the National Institutes of Health (NIH) - the National Human Genome Research Institute (NHGRI), the National Heart, Lung, and Blood Institute (NHLBI), the National Institute on Minority Health and Health Disparities (NIMHD), and the All of Us (AoU) Research Program.
 This fellowship seeks to increase the pool of health practitioners trained in managing research and implementation programs in genomic medicine.

-The application portal has closed for the 2021-2023 fellowship period.
-Applicants must be U.S. citizens licensed to practice as physicians, physician assistants, nurse practitioners, and genetic counselors in the United States, having completed an applicable advanced degree (M.D., D.O., P.A., N.P., or genetic counseling M.S. or Ph.D.), with a strong interest in establishing and managing genomic medicine programs.
+Applicants must be U.S. citizens licensed to practice as a physician, physician assistant, nurse practitioner, or genetic counselor in the United States, having completed an applicable advanced degree (M.D., D.O., P.A., N.P., or genetic counseling M.S. or Ph.D.), with a strong interest in establishing and managing genomic medicine programs.